 - Preserve and restore bone and joint function

 - Preserve and restore neurological function (In cases of the spine)

 The mainstay of treatment of musculoskeletal tuberculosis is multidrug antitubercular chemotherapy.
 Apart from this, the following measures are applied.

 - Active or assisted exercises of the involved joint throughout the period of healing

-Initial treatment is given under supervision and patient is hospitalized for that.
+Initial treatment is given under supervision and the patient is hospitalized for that.
 This is done to take care of the affected part by traction or splint and to train the patient for modified self-care at home.

-For example in cases of spinal tuberculosis with neurological deficit patient is advised rest for 12-16 weeks.
+For example in cases of spinal tuberculosis with neurological deficit patient is advised to rest for 12-16 weeks.
 The patient needs to stay in bed throughout that time.
 No sitting or standing is allowed.
-The patient is allowed and encouraged in bed turning.
+The patient is allowed and encouraged in bed turn.
 This needs to be monitored and his response to therapy needs to be monitored failing which he might undergo surgery.
 This would definitely require hospitalization.

 Thus an initial period of hospitalization enables supervised treatment.
 Continuation treatment can be on a domiciliary basis.